ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 --- | --- | ---
 MFA | Configured – Mobile App – soft token code | Native Azure MFA will be configured to secure access to applications and desktops from outside of the environment, and any system administration functions.
 Use of a mobile app for verification instead of SMS message or phone call reduces any possibility of hack by cloning or swapping a sim card.<br> The ACSC recommends implementing soft tokens without push notifications.
 Hardware Token Support | Allowed (supported OATH tokens only)  | The default method will be to use soft tokens which will meet maturity level 2 of the essential 8, although hardware tokens will be allowed.
 Hardware token support is required to support some use cases.
 Some working locations may not allow mobile phones, or users may have a specific physical token, biometrics or smartcard justification.
 Having hard tokens is a requirement to achieve Essential 8, level 3 maturity for multifactor authentication.
-Trusted IP | Not configured | Conditional Access policies will be used in place of the legacy ‘Trusted IP’ feature.
+Trusted IP | Not configured | Conditional Access policies will be used in place of the legacy ‘Trusted IP' feature.
 Trusted egress IP addresses will be defined by Conditional Access.
 MFA for Administration | Configured | Administration through the Azure Portal and other Cloud Apps will require MFA.
 MFA for User Apps | Configured | MFA is required.